yeoldegrove/chef-web-docs/chef_master/source/server_overview.rst

    * - ``postgresql['vip']``
      - Required when ``postgresql['external']`` is set to ``true``.
 The virtual IP address.
 The host for this IP address must be online and reachable from the Chef Infra Server via the port specified by ``postgresql['port']``.
 Set this value to the IP address or hostname for the machine on which external PostgreSQL is located when ``postgresql['external']`` is set to ``true``.

-.. note:: See the list of `error messages that may be present </errors.html#external-postgresql>`_ when configuring the Chef Infra Server to use a remote PostgreSQL server.

 Optional Settings
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The following optional settings are required when configuring External PostgreSQL on Microsoft Azure: